-- NCSWIC EC: The NCSWIC EC is the leadership group and governing body of the NCSWIC - General NCSWIC Body: The NCSWIC is comprised of SWICs and their alternates from the 56 states and territories - Committees: Committees are long-term, standing groups with a sustained focus on particular committee topics, such as governance or the sustainment of emergency communications funding.
-Each committee

-- must have the participation of at least one EC member.
-Committee leadership shall consist of a Chair and Vice-Chair.
-Committee Chair and Vice-Chair positions can be filled by an EC member or a designee sponsored by an EC member.
-All designees require approval from the NCSWIC Chair and Vice-Chair - Working Groups: Committee members organize working groups as subsets of that committee in an effort to lead and execute particular projects or activities requiring subject matter expertise and significant stakeholder input over an extended period.
-Membership on the working groups is open to participants outside of the NCSWIC membership, with subject matter experts encouraged to participate - Task Forces: Task forces are ad hoc and established at the direction of the CISA, the EC, or the NCSWIC Chair, and may include NCSWIC members from multiple committees charged with creating a defined product over a short period - Joint Committee/Task Force: NCSWIC and SAFECOM may operate joint efforts, including joint committees, working groups, and task forces, and conduct joint bi-annual meetings.
-SAFECOM members may participate in joint initiatives initiated by NCSWIC; however, they are not considered NCSWIC members.
-Decisions made by the joint efforts will be vetted by the NCSWIC Executive Committee and the SAFECOM Executive Board for approval
+- NCSWIC EC: The NCSWIC EC is the leadership group and governing body of the NCSWIC. - General NCSWIC Body: The NCSWIC is comprised of SWICs and their alternate from the 56 states and territories - Committee: Committees are long-term, standing groups with a sustained focus on particular committee topics, such as governance or the sustainment of emergency communications funding.
+Each committee must have the participation of at least one EC member.
+Committee leadership shall consist of a Chair and Vice Chair.
+Committee Chair and Vice Chair positions can be filled by an EC member or a designee sponsored by an EC member.
+All designees require approval from the NCSWIC Chair and Vice Chair. - Working Group: Committee members organize working groups as subsets of that committee in an effort to lead and execute particular projects or activities requiring subject matter expertise and significant stakeholder input over an extended period.
+Membership on the working groups is open to participants outside of the NCSWIC membership, with subject matter experts encouraged to participate. - Task Force: Task forces are ad hoc and established at the direction of the CISA, the EC, or the NCSWIC Chair, and may include NCSWIC members from multiple committees charged with creating a defined product over a short period.